kayrus/elk-kubernetes/README.md

 * `journald` logs don't show up in Kibana, probably because of the TZ issues
 * `DELETED` Kubernetes events could not be stripped for now, you have to create an exclude rule for `type:"DELETED"`, otherwise these events confuse Kibana users.
 * Kubernetes < v1.3.6 has a [bug](https://github.com/kubernetes/kubernetes/issues/35333) which stops pause container before graceful Elasticsearch pod shutdown which results in inaccessible data pod while moving out shards.
+* In some cases after rolling update each new pod gets the same IP addresse as an old one.
+This results in one empty node after rolling update is done.
+New [`docker/elasticsearch/pre-stop-hook.sh`](docker/elasticsearch/pre-stop-hook.sh) already contains a fix, but you have to manually clear the `cluster.routing.allocation.exclude._host` option: `curl -XPUT http://elk:9200/_cluster/settings -d'{ "transient" :{ "cluster.routing.allocation.exclude._host" : "" } }"'`.

 # TODO